Hi, Welcome to fox and penny!

 My mom and I have spent the last 10+ years combing the beaches of Southern Maryland in search of fossilized shark teeth.
 Along the way, I developed a love for beach glass and now have a pretty big collection.
 The thought came to me one day before Christmas 2014.
 I wanted to figure out a creative way to display the beach glass and present it as a gift to my Mom.
 I didn’t want to drill through the delicate pieces, nor did I want to use glue or anything that would ruin the naturally aged finish.
 I dug through my old craft boxes and found some jewelry wire.
 I started wrapping, it looked awful.
 I tried again, same result.
 I sat in my kitchen, using the counter as a work space for 3 days until I figured out a way to wrap those pieces properly.
 After all of that work, I only had a few pieces that were the right size for my project.
 So, I went out and bought a few bags of tumbled glass and incorporated them into my design.
 Then I remembered the old piece of driftwood that had been sitting in my trunk for years.
 It was a perfect way to complete my project.
 I made another, then another and the rest is history.

-That's my Mom, the shark tooth hunter, at our favorite beach in Southern, Maryland.
+That's my Mom, the shark tooth hunter, at our favorite beach in Calvert County, Maryland.